The Rights of Transgender People in Washington State: Name Changes and ID

 • Mail all the documents to the address on the form.

-• Upon receipt of these documents, the DOL will send the individual a letter authorizing that person to get a new license or identification card online or at a driver’s licensing office.
-The fee for changing one’s gender marker on a driver’s license is $10 in person or $20 online.
+• Upon receipt of these documents, the DOL will send the individual a letter authorizing that person to get a new license or identification card online or at a driver licensing office.
+While there is no fee for changing one’s gender designation in the DOL’s system, the fee for reprinting a driver license after changing one’s gender marker is $20.

 • If submitting the request in person at a driver licensing office, bring:

-• A copy of any one of the following: current Washington State driver license/ID card, enhanced driver license or enhanced ID card, or instruction permit.
+• The current Washington State driver license/ID card, enhanced driver license or enhanced ID card, or instruction permit; and

 Does changing the gender marker on one’s birth certificate legally change one’s gender?